NETHINKS/coreos-offline-installer/README.md

 ./coreos-offline-install -d <setup device> -i coreos-install.json -a /media/setup/app_install
 ```

+If you want to change the generated cloud-config.yml or ignition config, copy the file to /tmp, where you can edit them.

 CoreOS will be installed on the given device.
 If you used the default cloud-config.yml/ignition config (and not your own), you can login with admin/admin.
 The data for your application (placed in *files_to_add*) are available under */app* .